To Be Announced: Quantifying over action models

 \subsection{Variations}

+We describe two variations on arbitrary action model logic.
+They outline ideas for future research rather than survey published work.

-\paragraph{Quantifying over actions with a fixed precondition} A public announcement $\phi$ is an event similarly perceived by all agents with precondition $\phi$, corresponding to a singleton action model.
+\paragraph{Quantifying over actions with a fixed precondition} A public announcement $\phi$ is an event identically observed by all agents, corresponding to a singleton action model with precondition $\phi$ and with the single action accessible for all agents (so the relation is reflexive, and the action model in class $\mathcal S5$).
 Now consider {\em any} epistemic action with precondition $\phi$.
-For example, any way that Anne can inform Bill of $p$, no matter whether this is private or public, whether an third agent Cath learns about it or not, and so on.
+For example, any way that Anne can inform Bill of $p$, no matter whether this is private or public, whether a third agent Cath learns about it or not, and so on.
 Consider an additional inductive language construct $\dia{\phi^\otimes}\psi$ for `after any action informing the agents of $\phi$, $\psi$ (is true)'.
 Its semantics therefore are